 Moth Species: A total of 197 moth species representing 10 Macro families was identified from nocturnal black-light traps set in the mixed-oak woodland during the summers of 2009 and 2014 (Appendix E, Table 4).
 Mixed-oak woodland is a draw to various upland moth species as it provides forage, breeding, and habitat cover.
-The woodland provides habitat for three rare moth species.
+The woodland provides habitat for the threatened